victorbontempi95/victorbontempi95/README.md

 ### About me

-With over six years of experience in financial services, specializing in trading desks, I thrive in fast-paced environments and excel at delivering results under pressure.
+With over six years of experience in financial services, mostly in trading desks, I thrive in fast-paced environments and excel at delivering results under pressure.
 My expertise lies in leveraging data-driven insights to tackle complex challenges and create value for the company.

 ### What I'm looking for